SaeedMPro/Space-Craft/README.md

 000000
 ```

 ### Output Format

 The output is the result of the logging system detailing each decision made by the spacecraft, the energy consumed, and the time taken.

+ ## Scenarios

+ 1. **Infinite energy_no time constraint:** The spacecraftmust arriveat its
+ destinationwithoutfurtherchallenges.
+ 2. **Finite energy_no time constraint:** The spacecraftmust arrive at its
+ destinationbeforeitrunsoutof itslimitedsupplyofenergy.
+ 3. **Finiteenergy_timeconstraint:** Thespacecraftmustarriveatitsdestination
+ beforeitrunsoutof itslimitedsupplyofenergyintheshortestamount
+ timepossible
 ## Class Diagram

 //this will add after complete project.